parths0609/PaymentServices/README.md

 4. API can be tested for various combinations of credit card numbers using ENUM and pre-defined services.
 For e.g VISA starts with a specific number and Mastercard with another.
 5. Logic to validate CVV or security pin can be added.

+# Second commit notes :
+1. Observed soon after 1st commit that the credit card number cannot be kept as primary key in PaymentRequests.
+Same user can obviously have multiple payment requests.
+2. Added a column RequestLogId to PaymentRequest Entity for better logging of PaymentStatus.
+3. Validation logic could be improved.
+4. Unit Tests to be written.
+5. Added a separate method to log entries.